egraphs-good/peggy-comparison/results/SimpleLoopUnswitch.md

         return j;
     }

+    // This causes the encoding of output CFG to never terminate
     // public int expected(int n) {
     //     int j = 0;
     //     if (n < 0) {